-A peritoneal port is a small reservoir that is surgically implanted under the skin to allow excess fluid to be withdrawn from or medication delivered into the peritoneal (abdominal) cavity.
-These ports spare patients the pain of repeated needle sticks and have a much lower rate of infection compared to other access devices.
-Your doctor may use a peritoneal port to help treat ovarian cancer or intractable ascites, a condition in which excess fluid builds up in the abdominal cavity.
+A peritoneal (per-ih-toe-NEE-ul) port is a small reservoir that is surgically placed under the skin to withdraw excess fluid from or deliver medication into the peritoneal (abdominal) cavity.
+These ports replace the pain of repeated needle sticks and have a much lower chance of infection compared to other devices.
+Your doctor may use a peritoneal port to help treat ovarian cancer or ascites, a condition in which excess fluid builds up in the abdomen.

-Your doctor will tell you how to prepare and whether you will be admitted to the hospital.
-Inform your doctor if there’s a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you’re taking, including herbal supplements and aspirin.
+Your doctor will tell you how to prepare and whether or not you will need to be admitted and stay overnight in the hospital.
+Inform your doctor if there's a possibility you are pregnant and discuss any recent illnesses, medical conditions, allergies and medications you're taking, including herbal supplements and aspirin.
 You may be advised to stop taking aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs) or blood thinners several days prior to your procedure.
 You also may be told to have nothing to eat or drink several hours beforehand.
 Leave jewelry at home and wear loose, comfortable clothing.
 You may be asked to wear a gown.
 If you are not to be admitted, plan to have someone drive you home afterward.

 - What is a Peritoneal Port?

 - What are some common uses of the procedure?

 - What will I experience during and after the procedure?

 - Who interprets the results and how do I get them?